Pick A Song

 Set Your Tempo

 The other thing to listen for is the tempo of the rhythm.
-All the styles have a tempo that is set in the style and, whenever you load that style, it will use the preset tempo.
+All the styles have a tempo that is set in the style and, whenever you load that style, it uses the preset tempo.
 But, you can change the tempo to be whatever you want.
 All of the keyboards have two TEMPO buttons located on the left-side of the top panel.
 When you press one of these buttons, you will see a small box open up in the middle of the display screen showing you the current tempo setting measured in beats per minute (bpm).
 Pressing the tempo button on the right will increase the tempo while pressing the tempo button on the left will slow down the tempo.
 While that tempo box is displayed, you can also use the DATA ENTRY wheel to quickly move the tempo up or down.
 There is yet a third way to set the tempo for your song.
 Notice the "TAP TEMPO" button located next to the TEMPO buttons.
 If you have a particular rhythm playing in your head, just tap along with your fingers to the rhythm you want.
 Tap that TAP TEMPO button four times with the tempo you want and the style will start playing at that tempo.

 Pick Your Instruments